 Tiyana Mitchell is an American/ Jordanian artist.
 Having lived in various places around the world, between New York, Arizona, California, Jordan, and growing up in Cyprus, her work is informed by the complexity of identity.
-Holds a dual degree from Parsons School of Design and Eugene Lang College, in Fine Arts and History, a combination of which provides the groundwork to her painting practice.
+Mitchell is currently based in London where she working towards her Masters in Painting at the Royal College of Art.
+Mitchell holds a dual degree from Parsons School of Design and Eugene Lang College, in Fine Arts and History, a combination of which provides the groundwork to her painting practice.
 She is interested in the archival research and history which is built upon in her painting which draw from her experience working with her families archive.

 Artist Statement